-A Mighty Girl's top picks of books about women in technology and programming toys & games that introduce kids of all ages to coding!
+A Mighty Girl's top picks of programming toys & games for kids of all ages!

 Computers and technology are all around us at both work and play — which means that knowing the ins and outs of programming is an ever more essential skill!
 While in the past kids could only start learning about programming when they were ready for text-based computer languages, today they can get started from with board games, color-coded programming languages, and much more, encouraging kids to see themselves as programmers from an early age.